secretstartups/handbook/people-group/learning-and-development/gitlab-learn/admin/index.html.md

 1. Create a new workflow by clicking the `add new` button
 1. Give a name to your workflow.
 It is best practice to make sure the name indicates what users will be moving through the workflow.
 Considering naming the workflow the same as the related group.
 1. Use the `Criteria` tab to set the conditions of your workflow.
 These are set up similar to an `if` or `if, then` statement.
 1. Choose a `column`.
-This data correlates directly to the columns of data pulled in from BambooHR for team members, listed on the `Users` admin page.
+This data correlates directly to the columns of data pulled in from Workday for team members, listed on the `Users` admin page.
 1. Set a condition.
 For example, use the `Equals` condition to indicate that the column variable you picked is `true`.
 1. Choose a variable from the data `column` to sort by.
 For example, if you choose the `Role` column, your condition choices here will be `manager`, `individual contributor`, and `leader`.
 1. The option exists to add multiple rules if you need to make your workflow drill down into a more specific cross-section of people.
 Use the `add rule` button to create another condition for your workflow.